Australia national rugby league team: 2020s

 Due to the COVID-19 pandemic, the 2021 Rugby League World Cup was delayed until the end of 2022.
 Throughout 2022, several NRL players with international heritage opting to play for their home nation during the World Cup, including Jarome Luai, Brian To'o and Joseph Sua’ali’i for Samoa, Felise Kafusi for Tonga, and Viliame Kikau, Apisai Koroisau, and Maika Sivo for Fiji.
-Mal Meninga named his 24-man squad on the 5th October, with James Tedesco named as captain after previously playing for Italy in the 2017 World Cup.
-The campaign kicked off against Fiji at Emerald Headingley Stadium, winning 42–8, with debutants Jeremiah Nanai, Angus Crichton, and Harry Grant crossing for tries, Josh Addo-Carr getting a double, and Cameron Munster winning man of the match.
+Mal Meninga named his 24-man squad on 5 October, with James Tedesco named as captain after previously playing for Italy in the 2017 World Cup.

+The campaign kicked off against Fiji at Headingley Stadium, winning 42–8, with debutants Jeremiah Nanai, Angus Crichton, and Harry Grant crossing for tries, Josh Addo-Carr getting a double, and Cameron Munster winning man of the match.
 The Kangaroos then crushed a hapless Scotland side 84–0 at Coventry Building Society Arena, with Addo-Carr scoring four tries, including a last-minute try off a no-look between the legs flick from Addo-Carr's Bulldogs teammate Matt Burton.
 Burton, Nathan Cleary, Isaah Yeo and Campbell Graham all scored tries on debut, with Addo-Carr also receiving man of the match.
-Meninga named his squad for Australia on the 27th October, pairing together Cleary and Daly-Cherry Evans in the halves.
+Meninga named his squad for Australia on 27 October, pairing together Cleary and Daly-Cherry Evans in the halves.
 The two had been in contention to be Meninga's first-choice halfback.
 Australia then went on to beat Italy 66–6 at Totally Wicked Stadium, with Tedesco scoring a try against his former team and Campbell Graham scoring a double.
+Australia entered the knockout stages beating Lebanon 48–4, setting up a closely fought 16–14 semi-final victory over New Zealand at Elland Road.
+Australia defeated Samoa 30–10 in the final, winning their 12th World Cup title in the process.